 Because of this, it is best to use nutritional yeast gradually at first and modify servings as your body adapts to the higher fiber consumption.

 Nutritional yeast is considered the best option for parmesan cheese and other types of cheese.
 But with the possible side effects and dangers of nutritional yeast when used frequently, you will do well to look for healthier alternatives.

-Some potential options are raw dairy and organic, grass-fed cheese and yogurt.
+Some potential options are raw dairy and organic, grass-fed cheese, and yogurt.
 You can also add grass-fed butter or ghee to your meals.
-If you’re craving for something really creamy, use coconut milk and MCT oil as well.
+If you’re craving something really creamy, use coconut milk and MCT oil as well.

 And if one of your reasons for adding nooch to your dishes is its nutrient content, you can still get the essential vitamins and minerals you need from the different natural and quick energy foods you can make or buy.

 Please pin this image to share with others